SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

     :param str personID: The ID of the person.
-    :param set filter: A set of required attributes to retrieve.
+    :param set filter: The (optional) set of required attributes to retrieve.
     :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error and in case of success the person data.